tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 # Outcomes
 In this chapter you will:
 - learn about the Ethereum Improvement Proposal (EIP) process
-- discover Ethereum’s hybrid Proof of Work (PoW) / Proof of Stake (PoS) consensus algorithm called Casper the Friendly Finality Gadget (FFG)
+- explore Ethereum’s attempts at implementing a hybrid Proof of Work (PoW) / Proof of Stake (PoS) consensus algorithm called Casper the Friendly Finality Gadget (FFG)
-- gain a basic understanding of the economic model which underpins Ethereum’s Casper FFG consensus algorithm
+- gain a basic understanding of the economic model beneath Ethereum’s Casper FFG consensus algorithm idea
- -learn about second layer solutions which aim to resolve Ethereum’s scalability by taking transactions off-chain
+ -learn about second layer solutions (like Plasma) which aim to resolve Ethereum’s scalability by taking transactions off-chain
-- learn about Ethereum’s lofty goals of base layer protocol solutions which could resolve the scalability issues on-chain, through the use of sharding
+- learn about Ethereum’s lofty goals of base layer protocol solutions which could resolve the scalability issues on-chain; through the use of sharding
 - learn about completeness, zero knowledge proof and soundness
-- learn about ZK-STARKs a long-term and hard-to-implement quantum resistant improvement for solving blockchain privacy, scalability and speed Before we begin, lets take a look at how ongoing improvements in Ethereum are proposed and implemented in a collaborative and open source environment
+- learn about ZK-STARKs a long-term and hard-to-implement quantum resistant improvement for solving blockchain privacy, scalability and speed

+Before we begin, lets take a look at how ongoing improvements in Ethereum are proposed and implemented in a collaborative and open source environment